 So, don’t assume an at-risk donor is no longer interested in helping your nonprofit reach its goals!

-So, as you’re gearing up for your next appeal, create a segment for donors who supported your annual fund or another major initiative last year but have yet to give this year.
+So, as you’re gearing up for your next appeal, create a segment for donors who supported your annual fund or another major initiative last year but have yet to give in 2025.
+Then, use the following advice to open a dialogue and encourage your at-risk donors to join in and help your organization achieve its mission once again.

-What have they heard?
+What have they heard lately?

 What were the last few communications each at-risk donor received?
 And have they been opening and clicking your emails but stopping before making a gift?
 Or are your messages being marked as spam?